 The separation from P. paridis is discussed under that species.
-Wing length: \bigcirc 3.5 - 4.0 - 4.4 mm (3); \bigcirc 3.9 - 4.1 - 4.6 mm (8).
+Wing length: \bigcirc 3.5 - 4.0 - 4.4 mm (3); \bigcirc 3.9 - 4.2 - 4.7 mm (10).

 Nelson (1990) reared this fly from larvae mines in the leaves of heath spotted orchid (Dactylorchis maculatum ssp. ericatorum).
 Bland (1975) reared specimens (det.
 V.R.Vockeroth) from mines in Epipactis helleborine, Cephalanthra longifolia and C. rubra collected in Spain and quotes a rearing record by Vockeroth also from E. helleborine.
 Some of the older literature mentions many other plants (including orchid genera Ophyra, Listera and Orchis, and also non-orchids such as Paris and Polygonatum), but given the confusion over nomenclature, these records need treating with care.
 Nelson (1990) reports the average number of eggs laid on a leaf was 2.1 and larval development was rapid taking only 9 days.
 Six pupae took most of the year to develop whilst five hatched in 26 days, giving rise to a second generation.
 This fits with field records of adults which extend from May until September and show that the species is at least partially bivoltine.
 Nelson reports that a male caught and fed on a psocid and both sexes fed from a squashed raspberry, but none lived longer than 10 days.
 The available records suggest that this is less scarce than P. paridis with widely scattered records, mostly from Scotland, but also England and Wales.
 Notable according to Falk (1991).
+It has been recorded from 29 hectads in total and from 10 since 1990.
+Distribution map.